isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-gnats/index.md

 Next, youll make a gnats trap by mixing a few drops of dish soap, apple cider vinegar and sugar.
 All what you need is a container; dish soap, sugar and apple cider vinegar.
 1. Take a container; just add two tablespoons of vinegar and two cups of water in it.
 Mix thoroughly then add a table spoon of sugar and some soap dish drops.
 Mix them until the sugar dissolves.
 2. The fragrance smell of the mixture will attract the gnats.

 When the gnats make contact with the vinegar solution, they wont be able to crawl out.
 3. Make sure you have several such traps and place them where the gnats are seen frequently in your room.
-4. Also you can fill a spray bottle with this solution and anytime you come across any [gnat](https://pestpolicy.com/best-gnat-repellent/) circling around you, spray it off with it. *Why does the * *Soap, Vinegar & Sugar Trap work?
+4. Also you can fill a spray bottle with this solution and anytime you come across any [gnat](https://pestpolicy.com/best-gnat-repellent/)circling around you, spray it off with it. *Why does the * *Soap, Vinegar & Sugar Trap work?

 * *This trap is an easy and quick to clear out all gnats.